kfatehi/bait/README.md

 You can set your Github to notify the server on that port.

 You may also test manually by inputting a clone URL within the UI

+# Caution

+* There is no security setup at this time
+* Bait is currently a WIP and should be considered experimental software

 # Architectural Overview